pablebe/DAGA2023_Influence-of-different-input-features-on-MSS-performance/README.md

 ## Evaluation
 The folder `Evaluation_open_unmix_models` contains all files to evaluate the trained models and plot the results as published in ([Bereuter & Sontacchi](https://pub.dega-akustik.de/DAGA_2023/data/articles/000539.pdf)) using the same metrics as for the [SISEC 2018](https://github.com/sigsep/sigsep-mus-2018), where the [BSS-Eval](https://sigsep.github.io/sigsep-mus-eval/) metrics by ([Vincent, Gribonval, Fevotte, 2006](https://ieeexplore.ieee.org/document/1643671/authors#authors)) are used to evaluate MSS performance.

 Please note that for the evaluation of all models, the weights of the trained models are needed.
 The folder `Trained_models` contains all weights of the trained models, and it should be copied into the root folder of the repository (same level as `Evaluation_open_unmix_models`).
-The folder `Trained_models` can be downloaded in form of a *.zip*-file from the assets section.
+The folder `Trained_models` can be downloaded in form of a *.zip*-file from the assets of the latest release.

 ## Audio Examples